Retro open faced helmets are designed to look like a lid from the past while making full use of modern technologies.

 - Available in 6 different colour schemes

-Even with the goggles on you can see the Caberg Freeride still looks a very small lid when compared with the HJC FG-70s.
+You can see the Caberg Freeride is a very small lid when compared with the HJC FG-70s.
 The HJC isn’t a large helmet either.

 These are both my helmets and are made for the same sized head – a 59cm to 60cm large.